endata/gopher/README.md

 #### 2. Create your server.go file

+> All the examples in the documentation use the dot import notation for clarity, but
-> It should be noted that the Go team does not recommend using the dot import since it can cause some odd behaviour in certain cases
+it should be noted that the Go team does not recommend using the dot import since it can cause some odd behaviour in certain cases

 ```go